You are here

 - Functionality: The resource should include basic and advanced search modes, text mode for visually impaired access, and OpenURL linking.

-- Cost: eHLbc seeks to give priority to licensing electronic resources which offer economies of scale by benefiting the most eHLbc member institutions system-wide.
+- Cost: eHLbc seeks to give priority to licensing electronic resources which offer economies of scale by benefiting the most eHLbc member organizations system-wide.

 - Management: The resource should support site-specific customization, IP address updates, and usage reporting should be available via a well-designed administrative web interface.
-Also, usage statistics should be available and adhere to the COUNTER standard.
+Usage statistics should be available and adhere to the COUNTER standard.
+COUNTER follows Codes of Practice that specify the content, format, delivery mechanisms and data processing rules for a set of core usage reports that are easily implemented by vendors and easily understood by librarians.

 eHLbc then selects 2 to 3 resources to investigate further.